department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/oracle-health-cerner-integration.md

 ## API Questions
 - **Mobile Proxy Service**
-  - What is the Mobile Proxy Service endpoint to call with MAP to access veteran's VA profile?
+  - ~~What is the Mobile Proxy Service endpoint to call with MAP to access veteran's VA profile?~~ (answered, see above for integration with mobile proxy service)
-  - What is the test client id to use for getting VA Profile data in staging until we get client id specific to check-in-experience application (CIE) for accessing VA Profile?
+  - ~~What is the test client id to use for getting VA Profile data in staging until we get client id specific to check-in-experience application (CIE) for accessing VA Profile?~~
     - Currently, we have a client id for CIE to access appointment data from VAOS; Would like to see if any test client id available to access data in staging until we receive an ID for accessing VA profile
     - response from Chan:
       > Mobile-profile-service:  https://coderepo.mobilehealth.va.gov/projects/VETS/repos/mobile-profile-service/browse/docs/SRVDD.md, but in your case, you will be using mobile-profile-v2 where it acts as a pass through.
 You still will need to pass in the ID (for now, use “MAPTEST”) until VA Profile onboard you with the MAPPCI ID.
 For mobile-profile-service v2 stagger: https://staff.apps-staging.va.gov/profile/v2